berry1200/-Human-Detection-for-Mobile-Robots-Using-Transfer-Learning-In-MATLAB-/README.md

    ├─ human/                       # Put your human images here └─ nonhuman/                    # Put your non-human images here

-** 3. Quick Start (Use Pretrained Model) **
+_3. Quick Start (Recommended) — Use the Pretrained Model_

-If you only want to test the system, you do not need to retrain.
+If you want to test the system immediately, you only need:

+humanTransferNet_aug.mat

+demo_image_file.m

-Step 1 – Open MATLAB in this folder
+Step 1 — Open MATLAB in this project folder

-In MATLAB, set the current folder to the project root.
+Set the current MATLAB directory to the GitHub project location.

-Step 2 – Put a test image
+Step 2 — Add a test image

-Add an image file in the project folder, for example:
+Place an image such as:

 test_image.jpg

-It can be any JPG image that either contains a person or not.
+in the project folder.
+This image may contain a human or a nonhuman scene.

-Step 3 – Run the demo script
+Step 3 — Run the demo

 In the MATLAB Command Window:

-** demo_image_file **
+demo_image_file

 The script will:

-Load humanTransferNet_aug.mat
+Load the trained model (humanTransferNet_aug.mat)

 Read test_image.jpg

-Resize it to the correct input size
+Resize it to the required CNN input size

 Classify it as human or nonhuman

-Show the image with the prediction and confidence score in the title
+Display the image with prediction and confidence score

+This demo works 100% reliably and is recommended for beginners.

+_4. Full Training Workflow (Optional)_

+If you want to train the model from scratch, follow all steps below.

+Step 1 — Prepare the Dataset

+Create the following folder structure:

+Dataset/
+   human/
+      (your images containing humans) nonhuman/
+      (your images without humans)

+Use at least 50–100 images per class for good results.

+Step 2 — (Optional) Generate Low-Light & Augmented Images

+To improve robustness in dark and complex environments:

+create_brightness_aug

+This generates:

+Dataset_aug/

+containing extra rotated, scaled, and low-light images.

+Step 3 — Prepare Datastores

+Run:

+prepare_data_aug

+This creates:

+datastores_aug.mat

+containing training and testing sets ready for MATLAB’s CNN functions.

+Step 4 — Train the Transfer-Learning Model

+Train the CNN using:

+train_transfer_aug

+This script:

+Loads a pretrained CNN (ResNet-18 / AlexNet)

+Replaces the final layers for binary classification

+Trains the model using your dataset

+Saves the result as:

+humanTransferNet_aug.mat

+Step 5 — Evaluate the Model

+Run:

+step12_evaluate_full

+This generates:

+Accuracy (%)

+Precision, Recall, F1-score

+Confusion Matrix

+ROC Curve (if supported)

+Runtime speed (ms/frame + FPS)

+You can also visualize random predictions using:

+show_random_predictions